Merck’s New Model For Collaboration

 Linking academic labs to big pharma to translate basic biological discoveries into medicines has proven challenging, Schultz says.
 The concept behind Calibr is “to build another academic-like operation that could interface very well with other academics in a collaborative model,” while also linking to industry, he says.

-In essence, Calibr will be an intermediary between big pharma and academic scientists: The institute will partner with university researchers anywhere in the world to bring their drug discovery programs to the point of proof-of-concept in animal models.
-At that stage, Merck has an option to license a project; if Merck passes, Calibr can shop a drug candidate around to other companies or even explore spinning off the research as a stand-alone company.
+In essence, Calibr will be an intermediary between big pharma and academic scientists: The institute will partner with university researchers anywhere in the world to bring their drug discovery programs to the point of proof of concept in animal models.
+At that stage, Merck will have an option to license a project; if Merck passes on it, Calibr can shop a drug candidate around to other companies or even explore spinning off the research as a stand-alone company.

 The model captures the strengths of each party at each stage in the drug discovery process and allows only the best programs to be developed, Peter S. Kim, president of Merck Research Laboratories, tells C&EN.